-Pool liner repair is something that every pool owner is faced with at one time or another if you own a pool for a number of years.
-The idea of repairing minor issues with your liner is a lot more appealing than spending money on removing and replacing with an expensive new liner.
-In some cases some minor repairs will be sufficient and we'll explain how you can try to fix it without breaking the bank.
+Pool liner repair is something that every pool owner is faced with at one time or another especially if you've owned a pool for a number of years.
+The idea of repairing minor issues with your liner is a lot more appealing than spending money on removing and replacing the entire liner with a new one.
+In most cases you should be able to simply repair the liner if has a rip or tear but in some cases you will need to replace it, but we'll go over all the options when it comes to repairing or replacing your pool liner.

 A liner should last 10-20 years with regular usage before it starts to fade or break down.
-A properly balanced pool will help extend the length of the liner and keep it looking as good as new.
-A yearly cleaning will also extend the life of your liner in addition to keeping your pool clean and healthy.
+A properly balanced pool with chemistry that's been maintained properly will help extend the length of the liner and keep it looking as good as new with little or no fading.
+A yearly cleaning or as often as necessary, will also extend the life of your liner in addition to keeping your pool clean and healthy.

-The common repairable problems pool owners encounter are wrinkles and sagging edges which are a symptom of an improperly sized or installed liner.
-Another common issue is a rip or tear in the vinyl fabric that is often caused by a sharp object or stress from improper installation.
-Liner damage often occurs in the corners where the liner is stretched the tightest and most susceptible to damage.
+The most common repairable issues pool owners encounter are wrinkles and sagging edges which are a symptom of an improperly sized or installed liner.
+Another common issue is a rip or tear in the vinyl fabric that is often caused by a sharp object or stress on the liner.
+Pool liner damage often occurs in the corners or edges where the liner is stretched the tightest leaving it susceptible to damage.

 The first step is to determine the exact problem and decide if its something you want to try fixing yourself.
 After reading this you should have a good idea if you want to tackle it yourself but if you have any doubt we recommend hiring a professional as it can end up costing you more in the long run if the repairs aren't carried out properly.